 We enjoy feeling stylish but that doesn’t mean we can afford blind consumerism either.
-So it’s always worth reminding ourselves how easy it is to mix up looks while maintaining a tight budget all while shopping ethically.
+So it’s always worth reminding ourselves how easy it is to mix up looks while maintaining a tight budget and all while shopping ethically.
 And nobody knows more about being savvy with style than over 50’s!
 Necessity definitely is the mother of all inventions and most of us have lived through times of struggle.
 Whether it’s necessary for you now or you’re wanting to dress more consciously these are the ways to fashionably do more with less.

 - For the sewers: even if you have the skills, you don’t have to make a garment from scratch.
-And we all know that the cost of quality fabric negates the savings.
+And we all know that the cost of quality fabric negates the savings nowadays.
 Therefore, it’s best to instead reimagine clothing.
 Is there a dress hanging in your closet that you don’t wear anymore?
 Could it work as a top and skirt?
-Wrap styles skirts are currently quite popular and you don’t have the hassle of getting the fit perfect as the wrap adjusts to suit your body.
+Wrap style skirts are currently quite popular and you don’t have the hassle of getting the fit perfect as the wrap adjusts to suit your body.
 Are there pants that have been hanging in your cupboard unworn?
 Perhaps they would look better if you cuffed the hem or turned them into 7/8 styles for summer?
 Everything can be tweaked or reinvented.

 - A clever sales assistant once let us in on her secret after complimenting her scarf.
 She said that she finds most scarves too wide for her neck so she often cuts her scarf in half and sews up the edge.
 She had made two scarves from one and would often give the second one to her elderly mother or a friend.
 LOVE that idea!
 Or you could also turn your winter scarf into an infinity style/snood scarf.
 If the scarf has tassels or is thin enough to tie corners, there is no sewing required for this little hack.